tobinbradley/quality-of-life-explorer/README.md

 npm run dev
 ```

-The Dashboard should launch in your default web browser with a live reload server.
+The Dashboard will be available at `http://localhost:3000`.
 To build the site for production, run `npm run build` and copy the `dist` folder contents to your web server.

+For more information on the data configuration, see the README in the data folder.
 ```